-Asked why they needed help with DIY tasks, 39 per cent of Millennials said they weren’t taught it by their parents, while more than one in five (22 per cent) felt they didn’t need to know as they could ask their parents round to do it for them.
+Asked why they needed help with DIY tasks, 39 per cent of Millennials said they weren’t taught it by their parents.
+Meanwhile more than one in five (22 per cent) felt they didn’t need to know as they could ask their parents round to do it for them.

 Lacking the ability to carry out domestic tasks, the under-35s are increasingly relying on expert help.
 Of those surveyed, 23 per cent said they would engage a tradesperson every time rather than attempt a job themselves.

-This younger generation remain traditional in one respect however – with 83 per cent of women expecting their partner to know how to do basic DIY and 60 per cent of women expecting their partner to deal with tradesmen who come to their house.
+This younger generation remain traditional in one respect however – with 83 per cent of women expecting their partner to know how to do basic DIY.
+Additionally, 60 per cent of women expected their partner to deal with tradesmen who come to their house.

 Millennial men are more likely to have a go at a task than their partners (66 per cent of men v 26 per cent of women).
 However, this doesn’t always end well, with one in 10 men confessing they have an ‘unsafe’ DIY fix in their home.